Abu Zurayq: Bronze Age

+Modern history

 Ottoman period

-In the Ottoman era, the village was named after Abu Zurayq al-Attili, a local Muslim saint from Attil who was buried in the village.
+Benvenisti writes that the grave of Abu Zurayq al-Attili, a local Muslim saint from Attil, predated the establishment of the village and gave its name to the site.

-In 1878, Abu Zurayq was listed as a spring instead of a populated place.
+In 1878, Abu Zurayq was listed as a spring, not as a populated place.
 Towards the start of WW I, the first house was built in Abu Zurayq by Samir al-Isa, followed by a second house built during the war by Abd al-Karem Abd al-Shitawi.

+British period: Arab Turkmen village

+The war brought an end to the Ottoman period and, after a short period of military administration, the beginning of British Mandatory rule.

-Abu Zurayq's inhabitants were largely of nomadic Turkmen descent, although by the 20th century, they spoke only Arabic and considered themselves Arabs.
-They were part of the larger nomadic Turkmen community that lived in the Marj Ibn Amer plain and in their transition to a sedentary lifestyle also founded the nearby villages of Abu Shusha, al-Mansi, Ayn al-Mansi, Khirbat Lid, and al-Ghubayya at around the same time Abu Zurayq was founded.
+The village of Abu Zurayq took shape in those transitional years.
+Its inhabitants were largely of nomadic Turkmen descent, although by the 20th century, they spoke only Arabic and considered themselves Arabs.
+They were part of the larger nomadic Turkmen community that lived in the Marj Ibn Amer plain (the Jezreel Valley) and in their transition to a sedentary lifestyle also founded the nearby villages of Abu Shusha, al-Mansi, Ayn al-Mansi, Khirbat Lid, and al-Ghubayya at around the same time Abu Zurayq was founded.
 Nearly all of Abu Zurayq's residents hailed from the Turkmen Tawhashe clan, although one of the families claimed descent from the village's namesake Abu Zurayq and another claimed Jewish ancestry.
 There were also four families of African descent in the village, who had either come to the area with the Egyptian army of Ibrahim Pasha in the mid-19th century or were the descendants of African slaves.
 The Turkmen families also claimed kinship ties with the Beni Sakhr of Transjordan.
-All of the inhabitants were Sunni Muslims, although in general, they were not religious.
+All of the inhabitants were Sunni Muslims, although in general they were not religious.